 [T]reating all secondary sales of crypto assets as being free of the investment contract runs the risk of facilitating bad behavior: the dumping of crypto assets bought as part of an investment contract on retail investors while the crypto asset lacks function and its associated network or application remains centralized (and thus subject to information asymmetry concerns).
-If the initial holders are out of the picture because they have sold their crypto assets, the investment contract is unenforceable, and the issuer can dump its crypto assets too and walk away-wealthy and unaccountable-for completing the project.
-Companies looking at capital raising options might even be tempted to use such crypto asset sales instead of other capital-raising methods: promise to build a network or functional product, do a crypto asset presale to venture capitalists, stop developing the network or product once they have sold out to retail, and plow the proceeds of the initial crypto asset sale into building their actual business.
+If the initial holders are out of the picture because they have sold their crypto assets too and walk away-wealthy and unaccountable-for completing the project.
+Companies looking at capital raising options might even be tempted to use such crypto asset sales instead of other capital-raising methods: promise to build a network or functional product, do a crypto asset presale to venture capitalists, stop developing the network or product once they have sold out to retail, and plow the proceeds of the initial crypto asset sale into building their actual business.12